caschy/LMN3-Drum-Kit-Mapper/README.md

 ## Prerequisites
 This is python script is to be run on the Raspberry Pi that is running your DAW.
 It assumes you have already copied your drum kit directory to the `/home/pi/.config/LMn-3/drum_kit` directory.

 The python script requires tkinter.
-To install tkinter, open a terminal and type `sudo apt-get install python-tk`
+To install tkinter, open a terminal and type `sudo apt-get install python3-tk`

 Download the script and run it in a terminal with, `python drumkit_yaml_GUI.py`